 Your repayment options differ, of course, depending on what type of loan you have.
 Additionally, you may want to investigate options for refinancing student debt.

 During the COVID-19 outbreak, payments and interest on all federal student loans (including Parent PLUS loans) were temporarily suspended under the relief program outlined in the CARES Act.
-The payment pause was extended multiple times, but that comes to an end on August 30, 2023 when the Department of Education will resume collecting federal student loan payments (with interest).
+The payment pause was extended eight times, but that comes to an end in October 2023 when the Department of Education will resume collecting federal student loan payments.
+Interest will begin accumulating earlier — on September 1.

 Except in a select few circumstances, discharging your federal student loan in a bankruptcy proceeding is rarely allowed.
 If you end up in default, the entire unpaid balance of your loan and any interest would become immediately due and the federal government will take aggressive action to reclaim what you owe, including using a collection agency, garnishing wages, and withholding tax rebates.
 (Learn more: Bankruptcy do's and don'ts)